 “You ship it to Kiev.
 Every shipment of arms must be inspected in Kiev.”

 But shipping arms in Ukraine doesn’t just involve putting it on a truck.
-Every single shipment of arms requires a police escort, two police in the front and two behind.
+Even if we remove the adas systems and other tracking measures involved, every single shipment of arms requires a police escort, two police in the front and two behind.
 This service, Al wearily admits, is not free.
 The cost is three to five thousand American dollars, depending on the duration of the escort.
 And the duration of the escort is not guaranteed.
 If the truck breaks down, has a flat tire, or is delayed, you must pay for that, says Al, and laughs.
+To ensure shipments arrive safely and when expected, using some sort of supply chain and shipping software is essential.
+That way you can track everything and make sure you know what’s happening at all times.
+It’s often best to use already established software, like that from Riskpulse, because you know it’s a reliable software programme.
+Of course, learn how it works before using the software, but it’ll certainly help you manage your fleet more efficiently.

 “People who are from countries like Canada, they expect that delays which are the fault of the trucking company will be paid for by the trucking company.
 A flat tire, it’s not the customer’s fault.
 Why should it cost extra?
 But there, it is seen as an act of god, almost.
 And so you must pay for the trucker’s extra day.
 But you must also pay for the four policemen’s extra day.
 It becomes expensive.”